verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 }
 ```

-rust-analyzer will use the path invocation to find and
+verus-analyzer will use the path invocation to find and
 generate a `rust-project.json` and therefore a
 workspace.
 Example: